breeznik/workflows/unified_context_protocol/README.md

 ## The Solution

-Install this pack into your project's `.ai/` directory.
+Install this pack into your project's context directory (e.g. `.context` or `.doc`).
 Agents automatically discover it, load project state, and coordinate with each other.

 ## 🛠️ Tooling (Optional)
 This protocol is designed to be **Agent-Agnostic**.
 You can manage these files manually, or use the **ContextAI CLI** for automation.